Skip to Main Content

 Who can be a mentee?

-Honors students in their first or second year at FSU can be mentees; this experience is recommended for students in their first year or who were laterally admitted to the Honors Program.
-The Honors Program will match students with mentors based on preferences including academic, professional, and social interests.
+Honors students in their first or second year at FSU are eligible to be mentees; this experience is recommended for students in their first year or who were laterally admitted to the Honors Program.
+The Honors Program pairs students with Peer Mentors according to their academic, professional, and social interests.

 Becoming a Mentor

-To become a mentor, select the "Honors Peer Mentorship Program Mentor Application" found in this portal.
-Mentors can apply to be added to the mentor roster at any time.
+To become a Peer Mentor, select the "Honors Peer Mentorship Program Mentor Application" found in this portal.

-Honors students entering their second year or later at FSU can apply to become mentors at any time.
+Honors students entering their second year or later at FSU can apply to become Peer Mentors at any time.
 Applicants are not guaranteed positions.

-Serving as a mentor within the FSU Honors Program provides students the opportunity to develop leadership, communication, and social-emotional competencies while contributing to a supportive and intellectually engaged Honors community.
+Serving as a Peer Mentor allows students the opportunity to develop leadership, communication, and social-emotional competencies while contributing to a supportive and intellectually engaged Honors community.
 Mentors complete required training designed to prepare them for effective mentoring, reinforce the values of the Honors Program, and support the application of these skills across future academic, and professional.

-Additionally, mentors receive service hours that can be logged in ServScript for their service to the Honors community and are eligible for additional consideration in the Honors Colloquium Leader application process.
+Additionally, Peer Mentors can log service hours in ServScript for their contributions to the Honors community and may receive additional consideration when applying to be an Honors Colloquium Leader.

 Additional Information